ghosert/VimProject/note.md

 - [ ] Learn how to use OBS
 - [ ] Upload my first video

+### Build Note taking system in neovim.

+- [ ] based on markdown, articles can have a link to jump
+- [ ] Move zybuluo TODOs to here.

 ### Zybuluo improvement

 - [ ] dockerize the entirement runtime evn to docker based on Ubuntu 22.04

-### Build Note taking system in neovim.

-- [ ] based on markdown, articles can have a link to jump

 ### Neovim improvement